 Which contaminants does a well water filtration system remove?

-The contaminants a filter removes depends on the combination of filtration methods used.
+The contaminants a whole house water filter removes depends on the combination of filtration methods used.

 Sediment filters remove any debris larger than its pores, including: